 Using a flat nosed shovel, place on your marking and dig into the soil on an angle towards the inside of the garden bed to a depth of about 15cm.
 Do this all the way around the perimeter of your garden bed.
 Now step inside the garden bed and place your shovel about 10cm away from your first cut.
 Dig into the soil on enough of an angle to meet up with the bottom of your first cut.
 Make your way around the perimeter ensuring that you maintain your 10cm spacing and remove the “V” section of soil as you go.
 This can be discarded, used as fill in another part of the garden or composted.

 Once your edging is in place, whether it is a “V” channel, continuous concrete or otherwise, some people may choose to poison the turf located in the garden bed area.
 Alternatively (and much more supportive of our bee population) you could cut the grass as low as possible, plant your plants, cover the ground with layers of newspaper & then mulch the garden bed area.
 There there is only the need to spray any grass that makes its way through reducing the amount of poison required.
 Once you are confident the grass is under control, apply a layer of Pine Bark or Chip to the top of the mulch layer to ensure you keep the weeds under control & to give your gardens a more formal appearance.

 It’s important to consider drainage issues and whether you would be better to install raised garden beds by importing soil to build up your beds.
 This may be the difference between plants surviving or not next time we get a lot of rain.
-By adding soil to the centre of the bed it not only provides much needed drainage but also definition and it will add interest to the garden bed overall.
+By adding soil to the centre of the bed it not only provides much needed drainage but also definition and it will add interest to the garden design overall.